tauri-apps/tauri-docs/docs/api/config.md

 - "app": The macOS application bundle (.app).
 - "dmg": The Apple Disk Image bundle (.dmg).
 - "updater": The Tauri updater bundle.

+##### BundleResources

+Definition for bundle resources.
+Can be either a list of paths to include or a map of source to target paths.

+Can be any of the following types:

+- `string[]`: A list of paths to include.
+- `object`: A map of source to target paths.

 ##### AppImageConfig